-THRIVE is a partnership between the United Way, the County of San Diego, and South Bay Community Services.
-The purpose of the initiative is to enhance the accessibility of benefits screening and tax preparation services.
-Benefits screening and application assistance is currently offered for an array of program such as CalFresh (food stamps), CalWorks, Women Infants and Children (WIC), California Healthy Families, Child Care Assistance, MediCal, and Supplemental Nutrition Assistance Program (SNAP).
-On-site benefit screening appointments continue to be conducted for participants.
+SDHC Achievement Academy staff work with clients on benefits screening.
+Application assistance is offered for an array of program such as CalWorks, Women Infants and Children (WIC), California Healthy Families, Child Care Assistance, MediCal, and Supplemental Nutrition Assistance Program (SNAP).
+Additionally, clients are referred to Dreams for Change for free tax assistance programs.